ROCm/container-toolkit/README.md

 # Requirements
 - Ubuntu 22.02 or 24.04, or RHEL/CentOS 9
 - Docker version 25 or later
+- All the 'amd-ctk runtime configure' commands should be run as root/sudo

 # Quick Start
 Install the Container toolkit.